DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### Can I change my name?
 No, currently you can't do that.
 You are stuck with your username.

+### Can I search the usernames of other people?
+No, you can't search for other people.
+Currently there's no way to do that.

+### What are Gangs and how do I create one?
+Gangs here are the equivalent of clans or guilds in other MMORPGs.
+You can create one if you go to Chat, then Gang tab and pay 100,000 BTC.
+Other than a separate chat from the global chat, guilds don't have any other functions.
+Gangs also allow you to have a tag of 3 letters that you chose when you created the gang, in your chat border.

+### How do I search for a Gang?
+How do I join one?
+Currently, you can't see a current list of gangs in the game.
+You can join one if you create one yourself or if you get invited by the gang leader or if gang leader allowed the members of the gang to invite others inside.

 ### Does the game support trading among players?
 Yes, partially.
 You can gift items to other players but there isn't a system that forces the other person to give something in exchange.
 You can't currently gift BTC to someone.
 Only items.